eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 In Laslier's paper, he makes two key observations about voter psychology that make the leader rule particularly appealing:

 1. Voters consider pivotal scenarios sequentially, starting with the most likely scenarios.
 This means that they focus on the most probable outcomes first, and make their decisions based on those scenarios.
-2. The leader rule corresponds to Tversky's "elimination by aspects" model of decision-making.
+2. As Laslier explains, the leader rule corresponds to [Tversky's "elimination by aspects" model of decision-making](https://journals.sagepub.com/doi/10.1177/0951629808097286){:target="_blank"}.
 People tend to eliminate options that do not meet certain ranked criteria.
+In this case, it is elimination by the most likely pivotal scenarios.

 The leader rule boils down to ranking the pivotal scenarios by their likelihood, and making decisions based on how their internal preferences align with those scenarios.